dieguelin/Python-DC-Motor-Control-Library-for-Raspberry-Pi/README.md

 DC Motor with Encoder: Encoders provide necessary feedback for accurate control over motor position and speed, which is indispensable for closed-loop control systems.

+For more information about controlling DC brushed motors with encoders, refer to the following source: https://curiores.com/positioncontrol

 # Features